Home » Blog » Bible & Character » Planning Homeschool Bible Time

 Planning Homeschool Bible Time

-We homeschool for many reasons, but one of them is more important than all of the others combined.
-It’s our desire to pass on a bold Christian faith that finds our children seeking God with all their hearts and sharing Him with others from here to eternity.
-Come along as I show you how I go about planning homeschool Bible time.
+We homeschool for many reasons, but one is more important than all of the others combined.
+We desire to pass on a bold Christian faith that finds our children seeking God with all their hearts and sharing Him with others from here to eternity.
+Come along as I show you how I plan homeschool Bible time.

-While I know it’s God who does the work in my children (Phil.
+While I know God does the work in my children (Phil.
 1:6), I also know He called us to teach them about Him and His ways (Prov.
-22:6.)
+22:6).
 My husband and I don’t pretend for one minute to have all the answers to training little or big soldiers for God’s army.
-We have tried, though, to be pretty consistent with a plan of action and that’s what I’d like to share with you today.
+We have tried, though, to be pretty consistent with a plan of action, and that’s what I’d like to share with you today.

 Planning Homeschool Bible Time: How to study God's Word vibrantly as a homeschool subject